KognitionAI/pilecv4j-opencv-packaging/README.md

 When running `fromscratch.sh` on Linux, you'll need to a few prerequisites.

 1. Make sure Java is installed and on the path.
-1. Install apache ANT
+1. Install Apache ANT (on Debian based systems `sudo apt-get install ant`)
-1. Install build tools (on Debian based system `sudo apt-get install build-essential`)
+1. Install build tools (on Debian based systems `sudo apt-get install build-essential`)

 Using `fromscratch.sh` on Linux is similar to Windows described above.